 Each of the remaining $r$-matrices has two independent contraction limits. $r_{III}$ leads to

 $r_{IV}$ to

 and $r_V$ to

-See Subsec.~\ref{sec:5.2} for a comparison of these results, as well as the cases of $\mathfrak{o}''(2,2)$ and $\mathfrak{o}'(2,2)$ discussed below, with the known classification of $r$-matrices.
 The only subtlety for contractions along the third axis is that $\hat r_{IV}$ is then obtained under the condition $\varsigma = 2\gamma$.

-Similarly as it was the case for $\mathfrak{o}(3,1)$, the quantum IW contraction of $\hat{\mathfrak{o}}(2,2)$ $r$-matrices along the first or second spatial axis leads to different set of $r$-matrices than above.
-We restrict to the contraction along the second axis (results for the first axis differ only by automorphisms and a change of the metric signature, except the case of $r_I$, as we will show), introducing the anti-Hermitian physical basis
+Similarly as it is the case for $\mathfrak{o}(3,1)$, the quantum IW contraction of $\dot{\mathfrak{o}}(2,2)$ $r$-matrices along the first or second spatial axis leads to a different set of $r$-matrices than above.
+We restrict to the contraction along the second axis (results for the first axis differ only by automorphisms and a change of the metric signature, except the case of $r_I$, as we will mention), introducing the anti-Hermitian physical basis